JordanMarr/SqlHydra/README.md

 ### Configure

-Create a batch file or shell script to your project directory to configure SqlHydra.
+Create a batch file or shell script in your project directory to configure SqlHydra.
 Ex: `gen.bat` or `gen.sh`

 ```bat
 dotnet sqlhydra-mssql {connection string} {namespace} {filename.fs}